 If I say the words “Irish potatoes” to you, what’s your first thought?

-If your eyes get wide and you smile with memories of sweet delectable coconut creamy goodness filling your head, you’re probably from or have at least spent a considerable amount of time in the great city of Philadelphia.
+Do your eyes get wide as you smile with memories of sweet delectable coconut creamy goodness filling your head?
+If so, you’re probably from or have at least spent a considerable amount of time in the great city of Philadelphia.

 Introducing: VEGAN Irish Potatoes *choirs of angels singggggg*

 As you may have guessed by now, Irish potatoes are a Philadelphia St Patrick’s Day tradition.
-They are basically little balls of cream cheese, butter, shredded coconut, and powdered sugar rolled in cinnamon to make them look like little taters.
-They are sweet AF and therefore crazy addictive.
+Traditionally, they are little balls of cream cheese, butter, shredded coconut, and powdered sugar.
+Then, they’re rolled in cinnamon to make them look like little taters.
+These babies are sweet AF and therefore crazy addictive.

 Powdered sugar is a cruel but oh so delicious mistress.
 You feel me?